OpusFSI Flight Simulator Interface for and

 In the Opus SERVER program's form click on the View Device Driver Links button to display the Device Driver Links on the form.

-Now Open the FSI SERVER program's Configure dialog, tick the Enable GPS Output option and specify the configured IP Address (e.g. 127.1.1.0) and Output Port number (e.g. 23) in the fields provided.
+Now Open the FSI SERVER program's Configure dialog, select the NMEA GPS Data via VSP option from the dropdown menu.
+Either click on the Set Default Settings button or enter the IP Address (e.g. 127.1.1.0) and Output Port number (e.g. 23) in the fields provided.

 Click OK to close the Configure dialog.